seleniumbase/SeleniumBase/README.md

 nosetests my_first_test.py --with-selenium --browser=chrome -s --demo_mode --demo_sleep=1.2
 ```

-You can also add either of the following to your scripts to slow down the tests:
+You can also use the following in your scripts to slow down the tests:

 ```python
 import time; time.sleep(5)  # sleep for 5 seconds (add this after the line you want to pause on) import ipdb; ipdb.set_trace()  # waits for your command. n = next line of current method, c = continue, s = step / next executed line (will jump)
 ```

-(NOTE: If you're using pytest instead of nosetests and you want to use ipdb in your script for debugging purposes, you'll either need to add "--capture=no" on the command line, or use "import pytest; pytest.set_trace()" instead of using ipdb.
+(NOTE: If you're using pytest instead of nosetests and you want to use ipdb in your script for debugging purposes, you'll either need to add ``--capture=no`` on the command line, or use ``import pytest; pytest.set_trace()`` instead of using ipdb.
 More info on that [here](http://stackoverflow.com/questions/2678792/can-i-debug-with-python-debugger-when-using-py-test-somehow).)

 You may also want to have your test sleep in other situations where you need to have your test wait for something.
 If you know what you're waiting for, you should be specific by using a command that waits for something specific to happen.

-If you need to debug things on the fly (in case of errors), use this line to run the code:
+If you need to debug things on the fly (in case of errors), use this:

 ```bash
 nosetests my_first_test.py --browser=chrome --with-selenium --pdb --pdb-failures -s